IBM takes on rivals with lower priced server range

-Technology services provider IBM (IBM.N) on Tuesday said it is aiming to take on competitors such as Oracle ORCL.O and Hewlett Packard (HPQ.N) by offering a more affordable Power Systems server and storage product range later this month.
+Technology services provider IBM on Tuesday said it is aiming to take on competitors such as Oracle and Hewlett Packard by offering a more affordable Power Systems server and storage product range later this month.

 "Big data and cloud technologies that were once only affordable to large enterprises are now available to the masses," said Rod Adkins, a Senior Vice President in IBM's Systems & Technology Group.